Cosmology without Einstein's assumption that inertial mass produces gravity: Dark Matter and Dark `Energy'

-The pure, isolated drainhole described by Eqs.~(\ref{eqn60}--\ref{eqn64}) is an `Einstein--Rosen bridge' connecting two otherwise disjoint `subuniverses'~\cite{eiro}, each of which, if evolving, would by itself consume for its description all the resources of a Robertson--Walker metric.
-Nonisolated drainholes presumably could exist not only as `bridges' between our subuniverse and another (or multiple others), but also as `tunnels' from one place in our subuniverse to another, possibly quite distant from the first by every route that doesn't take a shortcut through a tunnel.
+The pure, isolated drainhole described by Eqs.~(\ref{eqn59}--\ref{eqn63}) is an `Einstein--Rosen bridge' connecting two otherwise disjoint `subuniverses'~\cite{eiro}, each of which, if evolving, would by itself consume for its description all the resources of a Robertson--Walker metric.
+Nonisolated drainholes presumably could exist not only as `bridges' between our subuniverse and another (or multiple others), but also as `tunnels' from one place in our subuniverse to another, possibly quite distant from the first by every route that doesn't pass through a tunnel.
 Both types could contribute to the positive and the negative mass densities~$\mu$ and~$\bar \mu$ in our subuniverse, each bridge drainhole contributing to~$\mu$ or to~$\bar \mu$, but not to both, each tunnel drainhole contributing both to~$\mu$ by way of its gravitationally attractive entrance portal and to~$\bar \mu$ by way of its gravitationally repulsive exit portal.
 Tunnel drainholes are easy enough to visualize in abundance as topological holes into which flowing space disappears, only to reappear elsewhere in our subuniverse, in analogy with rivers that go underground and surface somewhere downstream.
-Having both portals located in our subuniverse, tunnel drainholes would have properties we could fully take account of.
+Having both portals located in our subuniverse, tunnel drainholes would have properties we could take fully into account.
 Bridge drainholes, on the other hand, with only one side in our subuniverse would have properties dependent in part on circumstances in other subuniverses, circumstances beyond our ken.
-I shall, therefore, assume that no bridge drainholes contribute to $\mu$ or to $\bar \mu$, that the only contributors are tunnel drainholes, consequently that our subuniverse, even if part of a `multiverse', is self-contained.
+I assume, therefore, that tunnel drainholes contribute to $\mu$ and to $\bar \mu$, and bridge drainholes contribute to neither, which leaves our subuniverse gravitationally self-contained, but possibly connected to other subuniverses of a `multiverse' by way of flowless bridge drainholes (nongravitating `Ellis wormholes').